storpool/storpool-openstack-integration/docs/index.md

 ## Overview

-Most of the time, the the StorPool drivers in the upstream OpenStack Git repositories (Cinder, Nova, os-brick) do not all contain the latest bugfixes and features that the StorPool team has developed.
+Most of the time, the StorPool drivers in the upstream OpenStack Git repositories (Cinder, Nova, os-brick) do not all contain the latest bugfixes and features that the StorPool team has developed.
 This may happen for several reasons: recent fixes and features have not